 As it is app-based I don’t have a manager physically present but it’s misleading to say we are truly in control of how, when and where we work as these companies promote.
 If I want to work doing Deliveroo I have to book an available shift through the app.
 Shifts are released each Monday in three stages; those with the best statistics are given priority booking.
-With UberEats you can log on any time 8am-2am although it can be competitive to be offered orders, especially if many other riders are logged on at the same time.
+With UberEats you can log on any time 8am-2am although it can be difficult to get offered orders if lots of other riders are logged on at the same time.

 I’m classed as ‘self employed’ which means I’m not entitled to the same rights at work as employees, including the National Minimum Wage.
 There’s no sick pay or insurance so if I’m ill or injured at work (or my bike is damaged) I have to pay from my own pocket and rely on savings or help from friends and family until I’m well enough to work again.
 There has been times when I’ve returned to work sooner than I’d like to because I know I need the pay.

-As ‘self-employed’ I account for my own taxes and National Insurance contributions.
-I don’t have legal protection against being unfairly dismissed, the right to take paid maternity/parental leave, to not be discriminated against or protection under Health and Safety law.
+As ‘self employed’ I account for my own taxes and National Insurance contributions.
+I don’t have the right to not be unfairly dismissed, to take maternity/parental leave, to not be discriminated against or protection under Health and Safety law.
 This situation sucks, so why don’t riders collectively do something?
-We don’t have protection against discrimination for being a member of a Trade Union or the right to collective bargaining.
+We don’t have protection against discrimination for being a member of a Trade Union or the right to collective bargaining….more on this below.

 What do you like about your job?